1. Drivers appear to be speeding on a certain street. Will the police run radar there?

 5. My car got towed.
 What should I do?

 Call the Northampton Dispatch Center at 587-1100 to find out where your car was towed to.
 Do not call the DPW.
 They cannot help you find your car.
-The towing companies set their own fees and these are usually around $100, payable to the tow company.
+The tow companies set their own fees and these fees must be paid to the tow company before they will release your car.